luzi82/AIND-Isolation/heuristic_analysis.md

              = +1                                   if win
              = - gamma * max( Q(s1,a1) for all a1 ) otherwise

-Since the Q function return the score of the active player, the right hand side of the equation should be negative, since the second move is made by opponent.
+Since the Q function return the score of the active player, and the second move is made by opponent, the right hand side of the equation should be negative.

 Step of training: